 Audits your site every week: are AI robots allowed, is server-side rendering working, is schema installed, are you on Wikidata.
 Week-over-week diff so you see drift.

-Scores every draft against the Princeton tactics: enough statistics, expert quotes, first-paragraph answer, FAQ block, outbound citations.
+Scores every draft against citation density: enough statistics, expert quotes, first-paragraph answer, FAQ block, outbound citations, product facts, and no thin template duplication.
 Rejects drafts below threshold.

 Watches your competitors' Wikidata edits, G2 profile changes, new Reddit threads, new YouTube videos.
 Alerts when a competitor earns ground you didn't.